dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/install-and-test-the-webapp.md

 ## Update the installation shell script

 When we created the original `cassrv-tarball.sh` script, we also created a `cassrv-install.sh` script to manage shutting down Tomcat, deleting the old contents of `/etc/cas`, deleting the old copy of the CAS server application (and any associated runtime files), extracting a new copy of the application from the `tar` archive, and restarting Tomcat.
-That script can also be extended to handle both the CAS server and the services management webapp.
+That script can also be extended to handle both the CAS server and the management webapp.
 Edit your `cassrv-install.sh` script and update/replace its contents so that it looks something like this:

 ```bash
 #!/bin/sh